lukasbrunner/ClimWIP/README.md

     Description: Overwrite already existing diagnostics or calculate every time.

-# percentiles to use for the perfect model test: list of two floats (0, 1)
 percentiles : list of two floats in (0, 1)

     Example: .1, .9

     Description: Percentiles to use in the perfect model test.
 It will be tested how often the perfect model lies between the two percentiles.

-# inside_ratio to use for the perfect model test: None or float (0, 1) or force
     # if None: calculate as percentiles[1] - percentiles[0]
     # if force: same as None but dynamicaly relaxes the test if it fails
 inside_ratio : None or float or force